mplouffe/unstable_summoning/README.md

-# ld49: Unstable
+# ld49: Unstable Summoning
-A console game about summoning.
+A console game about chemical reactions and summoning demons.

 Made in rust using bracket-lib and legion.